KC man charged in high-speed chase that ended in Prairie Village

 During the late morning, police stopped the car Mathis was driving near 111th Street and Grandview Road after matching the plates on his car to that of a vehicle that had been reported stolen.
 During the stop, Mathis sped off, striking an officer in the process.

-Mathis and the passenger fled on foot and were pursued and eventually arrested by KC and Prairie Village police.
+Mathis and the passenger fled on foot and were pursued and eventually arrested by Kansas City and Prairie Village police.

 Charges were not announced for the passenger in the car along with Mathis.